-Don't forget to join my mailing list to get free U.K. postage code for this project, for a limited time only and stay in touch with me to be the first to hear about what I'll be up to in the studio and what new works will be available.
+Don't forget to join my mailing list to stay in touch with me and to be the first to hear about what I'll be up to in the studio and what new works will be available.
 New larger works will be added soon.

 100 days of Enso Paintings